Greginkansas/-openhab-openhab1wiki/Ecobee-Binding.md

 ## Item configuration

 In order to bind an item to a thermostat's properties, you need to provide configuration settings.
-To do this, you will add some binding information in your item file (in the folder `configurations/items`).
+To do this, you will add some binding information in your item file (in the `items` folder).
 The syntax for the Ecobee binding configuration string is explained below.

 Ecobee bindings start with a `<`, `>` or `=`, to indicate if the item receives values from the API (in binding), sends values to the API (out binding), or both (bidirectional binding), respectively.